proximax-storage/xpx-chain-devportal-docs/docs/getting-started/setting-up-workstation.md

 ```

 ## Creating a test account

-An account is a key pair (private and public key) associated to a mutable state stored in the Sirius Chain.
+An account is a key pair (private and public key) associated to a mutable state stored in the Sirius-Chain.
 In other words, you have a deposit box on the blockchain, which only you can modify with your key pair.
-As the name suggests, the private key has to be kept secret always.
+As the name suggests, the private key has to be kept secret at all times.
 Anyone with access to the private key ultimately has control over the account.

 The **public key** is cryptographically derived from the private key.
 It would take millions of years to do the reverse process and therefore, the public key is safe to be shared.